Fanconi Anemia – Definition

 Genotype-phenotype correlation:

-Patients with mutations in the signaling pathway of “late” FA genes (e.g. FANCD1, FANCB) have a higher cancer risk.
-Patients with mutations in “early” FA genes have a milder phenotype.
+Patients with pathogenic variants in the signaling pathway of “late” FA genes (e.g. FANCD1, FANCB) have a higher cancer risk.
+Patients with pathogenic variants in “early” FA genes have a milder phenotype.

 Penetrance: